ELUTQ: Optimizing Quantization Accuracy under LUT-Based Computation for Edge LLMs: Introduction

-Many large model quantization methods aim to efficiently complete model quantization, where efficiency primarily refers to time and memory consumption, particularly video memory (VRAM), which is typically more constrained and expensive than CPU memory.
-Achieving quantization with low memory usage and short processing time is critical, as it enables running quantization algorithms even on consumer-grade GPUs such as the RTX 3090 or RTX 4090.
-Most post-training quantization approaches \citep{frantar2022gptq,lin2024awq,xiao2023smoothquant,DBLP:conf/icml/HuangLQLZ0M024,yuan2024pbllm,zhao2025ganq,kim2023squeezellm} can complete quantization quickly and with modest memory requirements.
-These train-free methods operate without retraining and typically quantize the model layer by layer.
-For example, GPTQ quantizes one linear layer at a time.
-With sufficient CPU memory, even large models such as LLaMA3.1-70B can be quantized on a single A6000 GPU.
-In contrast, efficient finetuning–based methods \citep{shao2023omniquant,dettmers2023spqr,dettmers2023qlora,chee2023quip,li2023loftq,xu2023qalora,DB-LLM} require partial retraining, which increases time cost but often mitigates VRAM pressure by freezing most parameters, training only a small subset, or performing quantization in batches.
-This strategy allows quantization to be completed within limited video memory.
-However, while prior studies have primarily focused on reducing GPU memory consumption, the CPU memory overhead has been largely neglected.
-Existing quantization frameworks typically require loading the entire model into CPU memory during processing, which poses a critical bottleneck for large-scale models.
-For instance, quantizing a LLaMA 3.1–70B model requires at least 140 GB of CPU RAM, and the actual usage is often much higher, exceeding the capacity of most standard servers.
-In this paper, we integrate our proposed Hierarchical Linear Quantization with efficient quantization techniques to enhance model accuracy while maintaining low GPU memory usage, reduced CPU memory footprint, and short quantization time.
-For example, our framework can quantize the Llama 3.1-70B model using 2 RTX 4090 GPU (48GB VRAM) and only 64GB of CPU RAM, significantly reducing both GPU and CPU memory requirements.
+Many large model quantization methods aim to efficiently complete model quantization, where efficiency primarily refers to time and memory consumption.
+Prior studies have primarily focused on reducing GPU memory consumption, the CPU memory overhead has been largely neglected.
+For instance, Quip\#~\cite{tseng2024quipsharp} requires at least 1,000 GB of CPU memory and over 200 hours to quantize LLaMA-3.1-70B, exceeding the capacity of most standard servers.
+In this paper, for HLQ, we redesign the quantization pipeline to perform quantization under strict resource constraints, maintaining low GPU memory usage, a small CPU memory footprint, and short quantization time.
+For example, our framework can \textbf{quantize the Llama 3.1-70B model using only 48GB VRAM and 64GB of CPU RAM in 40 hours}.